Mparaiso/Silex-Blog-App/README.md

 + php /path/to/composer/composer.phar install

-+ change the path of the autoloader.php in app/bootstrap.php to "../vendor/autoload.php"
++ change the path of the autoloader.php in app/bootstrap.php to "../vendor/autoload.php" or wherever the vendor/autoload.php file is.

++ use a local MongoDB server (localhost) , the name of the database is by default mongoblog OR set the envirronment variables on your server MONGODB_SERVER and MONGODB_DATABASE ( in a .htaccess file with SetEnv for instance ).